ackreq/mdlearn/README.md

 ## Attribution & Licensing

-This project includes content adapted from [Markdown Guide by Matt Cone](https://www.markdownguide.org/), used under the [Creative Commons Attribution 4.0 International (CC BY-SA 4.0.)](https://creativecommons.org/licenses/by/4.0/) license.
+This project includes content adapted from [_The Markdown Guide_ by Matt Cone](https://www.markdownguide.org/), licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-All content created in this project is also licensed under the same [CC BY-SA 4.0.](https://creativecommons.org/licenses/by/4.0/) license.
+All original content in this project is also shared under the same [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.